 - First and last name fields are filled, but don't match the name in the email address.

 Spambots don't always match audience data to the email address.
 If the email address is a name, and the first and last names provided don't match the email address, it could be a spam signup.

-If spam signups seem to have started around a certain time, create a segment based on the characteristics of spam email addresses and review it for further issues.
+If you notice that spam signups have started around a certain time, create a segment based on the characteristics of spam email addresses.
+Save the segment and review it periodically for further issues.